automationhacks/automationhacks.github.io/_posts/2020-07-06-testing-android-ios-apps-under-network-conditions.md

 ---
 <figure class="wp-block-image size-large"><img loading="lazy" width="750" height="500" src="https://i1.wp.com/automationhacks.blog/wp-content/uploads/2020/07/leon-seibert-2m71l9fa6mg-unsplash.jpg?resize=750%2C500&#038;ssl=1" alt="" class="wp-image-856" data-recalc-dims="1" /><figcaption>Photo by [Leon Seibert](https://unsplash.com/@yapics?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/slow-internet?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</figcaption></figure>

-It&#8217;s 2020 and mobile phones are ubiquitous.
+It's 2020 and mobile phones are ubiquitous.
 Everyone has it and uses it constantly.
 Most of times as testers, we test our mobile apps in office Wifi conditions with a ideal high quality internet connections in terms of app performance.

 However, we all know real life network is far from this ideal.
 We/our consumers mostly use our apps on the Go (travelling in a bus, sometimes even when walking) and the network conditions will rarely be the conditions that we test under.